Email Service

 https://entra.microsoft.com/#view/Microsoft_AAD_IAM/StartboardApplicationsMenuBlade/~/AppAppsPreview

-Enter the following details here:
+Please enter the following information here:

 SMTP server: